 These productivity apps can come in handy if you find yourself in rut.
 From note-taking apps that keep you organized, like EverNote, to board and group-based organization apps, like Trello, there are so many productivity apps out there for you to take advantage of.

-You can’t forget about Pageant Planet to keep you accountable along the way of your pageant.
-Set up your profile.
-Enter in the date of your pageant and we’ll send you a helpful timeline guide to keep you accountable.
-You can find pageants to compete in or coaches and trainers to help you acheive your goals.
+You can't forget about Pageant Planet as a valuable tool to keep you accountable as you prepare for your upcoming pageant.
+Just set up your profile and enter the date of your pageant and we'll send you a helpful timeline guide to keep you accountable.
+You can find pageants to compete in or coaches and trainers to help you achieve your goals.
 Get started here.

 Contribution by Allie J Hoffman